 Spend a little time at these websites and see what tags are available.

 Creating Blog Posts

-If you have a blog posted on your website, the blog can be used to target users and customers that are interested in what you have to offer.
+If you have a blog post on your website, the blog can be used to target users and customers that are interested in what you have to offer.
 Using the previous example of MySpace, you would first tag your blog using the title of your website, followed by a descriptive tag.
-You would then create a post at your blog using one of the selected tags.
+You would then create a post on your blog using one of the selected tags.
 While you can tag your blog using one or more keywords, you may choose to try the entire sentence and word set used by humans.
 Since the search engines are still in the process of indexing your blog, this post will often not rank well based on the keywords you choose.
-A good advice to follow if your intention is to get your blog organically ranked for your targeted keywords is to create a post that uses your main keyword, with other slightly related words to fill out the post.
+A good piece of advice to follow if your intention is to get your blog organically ranked for your targeted keywords is to create a post that uses your main keyword, with other slightly related words to fill out the post.
 You should also use the primary keyword in the headline and first paragraph of your post to help search engines find your blog post.